MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-organization-branding.md

 ms.service: microsoft-edge
 ms.localizationpriority: medium
 ms.collection: M365-modern-desktop
-description: "Information customizing organizational branding."
+description: "Information customizing organization branding."
 ---

-# Organizational branding
+# Organization branding

 This document provides a guide to understanding and using branding for an organization.